KhronosGroup/KTX-Software/BUILDING.md

 A `bash` shell is needed by the `mkversion` script used during the build.
 If you installed your `git` via the [Git for Windows](https://gitforwindows.org/) package you are good to go.
 Alternatives are
-[Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) plus a Linux distribution or [Cygwin](https://www.cygwin.com/)  .
+[Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) plus a Linux distribution or [Cygwin](https://www.cygwin.com/).
+A contribution of a PowerShell equivalent script will be welcomed.

 The NSIS compiler is needed if you intend to build packages.

 CMake can include OpenGL ES versions of the KTX loader tests in the generated solution.
 To build and run these you need to install an OpenGL ES emulator.
 See [below](#opengl-es-emulator-for-windows).

-The KTX loader tests use libSDL 2.0.12+.
-You do not need SDL if you only wish to build the library or tools.

-The KTX vulkan loader tests require a [Vulkan SDK](#vulkan-sdk) and the Open Asset Import Library [`libassimp`](#libassimp).
-You must install the former.
-The latter is included in this repo.

 ##### Windows signing